lightly-ai/lightly/docs/source/docker/integration/docker_trigger_from_api.rst

 page should now indicate that the worker is in an idle state.

-Create a Dataset and Triggering a Job
+Create a Dataset and Trigger a Job
 -----------------------------------

 There are two ways to trigger a new job.
 You can either use the user interface